Decoding Porcelain-fused-to-metal or PFM Crowns

 - Metal allergies – PFM crowns cannot be used on those who are allergic to metal.

 The first thing the dentist will do is anesthetize the tooth/teeth to be prepared.
 Reducing enamel may cause sensitivity.
-So the anesthesia will make you comfortable throughout out the procedure.
+So the anesthesia will make you comfortable throughout the procedure.
 During the preparation, the dentist will remove any decay.
-Then the tooth will be built up as needed, and shaped to accommodate the crown.
+Then the tooth will be built up as needed and shaped to accommodate the crown.

 The dentist will then take an impression to send to the lab.
 Depending on the lab, and the number of teeth you need prepared, it may take a few days to fabricate.
 Meanwhile, temporary crowns will be placed.
 When your permanent crowns are ready, the temporaries will be removed, and the final PFM crowns will be cemented.